Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/data-control.md

 -   Provider ID
     -   It is used for identifying the data control provider.
     -   It must be unique and use a fully-qualified domain name.
-    -   It must consist of alphanumeric characters separated with the period (".") character, and it must start with a letter.
+    -   It must consist of alphanumeric characters separated by the period (".") character, and it must start with a letter.
     -   Platform-defined data control provider is defined in the `http://tizen.org/datacontrol/provider/<application name>` format.
     -   User-defined data control provider is defined in the `http://<vendor.com>/datacontrol/provider/<application name>` format.
 -   Data ID